OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 All cloud providers and modern orchestration platforms offer a template language for defining resources.
 They also provide a great deal of tooling and reporting for these "managed" resources.
 This speaks directly to the [auditable deployments](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments#auditable-deployments) pillar.

 Steps should prioritize the creation of resources through declarative templates rather than imperative CLI or SDK commands.
+This also supports the graduated path from opinionated steps to raw scripts.

 ## Advanced deployment patterns